l0wigh/Fluorite/CHECKLIST.md

 - [X] Indicators (bar, HUD, etc.) reflect the active workspace
 - [X] Empty workspaces can be navigated to and from
 - [X] Workspaces keeps their currently selected layout
+- [X] You can send windows to other workspaces
+	- [X] Atoms are updated and reflected into polybar

 ---